-* Please read TIA's post on Retinyl Palmitate, Not to be confused with Retinol
+* Please read Truth In Aging's post on Retinyl Palmitate, Not to be confused with Retinol

-.
-It is not considered to be the same ingredient as Retinol, although it is converted to Retinol, and then to the active component of Retinoic Acid once it is absorbed by the skin after being topically applied.
-It belongs to the family of chemical compounds known as Retinoids and is one of the most important vitamins for the appearance of the skin because of its small molecular structures.
-These tiny molecules have the ability to penetrate the outer layers of the skin and work to repair the lower layers where collagen and elastin reside (Source
+Retinyl palmitate is the the ester of retinol (vitamin A) combined with palmitic acid, a saturated fatty acid and a major component of palm oil.
+It is not considered to be the same ingredient as retinol, although it is converted to retinol, and then to the active component of retinoic acid once it is absorbed by the skin after being topically applied.
+It belongs to the family of chemical compounds known as retinoids and is one of the most important vitamins for the appearance of the skin because of its small molecular structures.
+These tiny molecules have the ability to penetrate the outer layers of the skin and work to repair the lower layers where collagen and elastin reside (source).

 Safety Measures/Side Effects:

 Retinyl palmitate is a controversial ingredient because of its potentially hazardous side effects.
 Although it has many proven benefits, the Cosmetics Database rates it as a moderate hazard ingredient.
 It warns of potential side effects including cancer, developmental and reproductive toxicity, violations, restrictions and warnings, cellular level changes, and organ system toxicity.
 Retinyl palmitate has been shown to produces excess reactive oxygen species that can interfere with cellular signaling, cause mutations, lead to cell death, and it may be implicated in cardiovascular disease.
 It has caused reproductive effects at low doses in one or more animal studies, and there is limited evidence of cancer and skin toxicity, although it has been shown to be easily absorbed into the skin.